Jump ahead to:

 - Features that cost extra: advanced threat hunting, vulnerability monitoring and patch management

 - Features not offered: full-disk encryption, web content filtering, device control, guided investigation, rollback, VPN

 - Despite relative value, a few users report that the product can get pricey

-Key takeaway: A comfortable choice that gets the job done.
+Key takeaway: A comfortable choice that remains a top competitor.

 - Many standard features: vulnerability and patch management, device control, analyst workflow, guided investigation, custom rules, advanced threat hunting, rogue device discovery

 - Full-disk encryption, web content monitoring and threat intelligence feed integration are available at extra cost

 Key takeaway: Bitdefender is one that SMBs should be taking a look at, and even some enterprises too, as the company has basic and advanced offerings for both SMBs and enterprises.